Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/02-container-apps.md

 1. Run the camera simulation in a container app
 2. Use a REST client template to send requests to the traffic control service
-3. Run the camera simulation service from your development machine or the jumpbox VM
+3. Run the camera simulation service from your development machine or the jump box VM

 ### Option 1: Run the camera simulation in a container app